radiovisual/media-walker/README.md

 npm run start
 ```

-:bulb: For a quick demo you can use the files: sample-media/sample.mp4 and sample-media/sample.srt
+:bulb: For a quick demo you can use the files: sample-media/sample.mp4 and sample-media/sample.srt in this repo.

 # Sample Video with Subtitles